 Thursday upon jumping into the car, traveling through the narrow, dark, winding roads, down the hill with French headlights almost touching my tail lights, something happened to the car.
 No power steering.
 I did get home carefully turning thru the four round abouts and the following day the car went into the hospital.

 Yes, we are returning to the states early Sunday morning.
 The house is beginning to sparkle again after having Molly and Billy's two dogs vacationing with us.
-It is ready for the next lucky people who will be journeying to our area.
-This is our great desk for writing your notes home.
+It

 (Ah, we are now home to snow and single digits.
 Brrrrrr.)